 These are the BEST Places to Visit in Madrid!

-Why it’s Awesome: Madrid is one of Europe’s busiest cities, but you can’t tell once you step foot on the grounds of Retiro Park!
+Why it’s Awesome: Madrid is one of the best cities in Spain It’s also one of Europe’s busiest cities, but you can’t tell once you step foot on the grounds of Retiro Park!
 Filled with grassy fields, blooming gardens, and forested areas, Retiro Park is the perfect escape from the crowds.
 It once belonged to the Spanish monarchy, which is evident from the pristinely manicured and luxurious grounds.
 But now as a public park, it’s one of the most relaxing places in all of Madrid.

 What to do there: Plaza Mayor is one of the cultural centers of Spanish life, which means there is always something happening day and night.
 During the day, you’ll find locals and tourists admiring the art vendors or enjoying the variety of live entertainment.
 At night, the square remains a popular destination for happy hour enthusiasts and diners.
 And due to its central location, there are also plenty of bars and nightclubs keeping visitors entertain long into the night.